 Disabled Student Allowance.
 We encourage and assist students with a recognised condition and valid supporting documentation to apply for government funding wherever possible.
 Students with a valid diagnosis for conditions such as dyslexia, Chronic fatigue syndrome (CFS/ME), depressions, and many others, are recognised as eligible for DSA.
-Students enrolled on BA or MA courses can apply online at: www.yourdsa.com discussed and agreed with you in advance.
+Students enrolled on BA or MA courses can apply online at: www.yourdsa.com that they can provide you with the appropriate assistance or support.
+It may be necessary to inform other tutors of any relevant information regarding your Learning or Access Plan to ensure you receive what you need to engage with the course.
+Disclosure is discussed and agreed with you in advance.

 Would tutors and technicians need to know about my situation?
+Some staff members may need to know about your situation so